Darvass69/DreamBerd-Interpreter-Typescript/README.md

 # Dreamberd Interpreter Typescript

 This is a work in progress of an interpreter for [Dreamberd](https://github.com/TodePond/DreamBerd) made in Typescript.
-I have spent about 2 weeks making it, so its far from complete.
-Right now it runs with Node in as a CLI, but I plan to change it to a browser environment.
+I have spent about ~~2 weeks~~ 4 months making it, so its far from complete.
+Right now it runs with Node as a CLI, but I plan to change it to a browser environment.

 The project is based on this [guide to parsers](https://youtube.com/playlist?list=PL_2VhOvlMk4XDeq2eOOSDQMrbZj9zIU_b&si=2F4jFltpkbobRTFs) ([github](https://github.com/tlaceby/parser-series)) and this [guide to interpreters](https://www.youtube.com/playlist?list=PL_2VhOvlMk4UHGqYCLWc6GO8FaPl8fQTh) ([github](https://github.com/tlaceby/guide-to-interpreters-series)).